Djong: Etymology

 It was claimed the word jong, jung, jüng, or junk comes from Southern Min Chinese, specifically Hokkien 船 (chûn, boat; ship).
 However, Chinese ocean-going tradition in Southeast Asia was relatively new – until the 12th century, most trade between the regions was carried in Southeast Asian vessels.
 Paul Pelliot and Waruno Mahdi reject the Chinese origin of the name.
 Instead, it may be derived from "jong" (transliterated as joṅ) in Old Javanese which means ship.
 (Note: Probably ultimately from Proto-Mon-Khmer *d₂luuŋ, *d₂luuŋ, *d₂luŋ, *d₂luəŋ or *d₂ləŋ (lit. 'boat') before transmitted through Old Javanese joṅ but still dubious.)
-The first record of Old Javanese jong comes from Sembiran inscriptions in Bali dating to the 11th century CE.
-The word was recorded in the Malay language by the 15th century thus practically excludes the Chinese origin of the word in Malay.
+One of the earliest records of Old Javanese jong comes from Sembiran inscriptions found in Bali, dates back to the 11th century CE.
+The word was borrowed by the Sumatrans (particularly in Malay) and possibly recorded by the 15th century thus practically excludes the Chinese origin of the word in Sumatran (Malay).
 The late 15th century Undang-Undang Laut Melaka, a maritime code composed by Javanese shipowners in Melaka, uses jong frequently as the word for freight ships.
 European writings from 1345 through 1609 use a variety of related terms, including jonque (French), ioncque, ionct, giunchi, zonchi (Italian), iuncque, joanga, juanga (Spanish), junco (Portuguese), and ionco, djonk, jonk (Dutch).

 The origin of the word "junk" in the English language, can be traced to the Portuguese word junco, which is rendered from the Arabic word j-n-k (جنك).
 This word comes from the fact that Arabic script cannot represent the digraph "ng".
 The word used to denote both the Javanese ship (jong) and the Chinese ship (chûn), even though the two were markedly different vessels.
-After the disappearance of jong in the 17th century, the meaning of "junk" (and other similar words in European languages), which until then was used as a transcription of the word "jong" in Javanese and Malay, changed its meaning to exclusively refer to the Chinese ship.
+After the disappearance of jong in the 17th century, the meaning of "junk" (and other similar words in European languages), which until then was used as a transcription of the word "jong" in Javanese and Sumatran (Palembang and Malay), changed its meaning to exclusively refer to the Chinese ship.

-People from the Indonesian Archipelago usually refer to large Chinese ships as "wangkang", while small ones are called "top".
-There are also terms in the Malay language, "cunea", "cunia", and "cunya" that originate from Amoy Hokkien Chinese 船仔 (chûn-á), which refers to Chinese vessels 10–20 m in length.
+Native Indonesians from the Indonesian Archipelago usually refer to large Chinese ships as "wangkang", while small ones are called "top".
+There are also terms (especially in Palembang, which later borrowed to Indonesian and Malay), "cunea", "cunia", and "cunya" that originate from Amoy Hokkien Chinese 船仔 (chûn-á), which refers to Chinese vessels 10–20 m in length.
 The "djong" spelling is of colonial Dutch origin, rendering the j sound as "dj", though both traditional British and current Indonesian orthography romanizes it as jong.